 If you’re heading to heavenly Devon for a well-deserved break, the foodie in you will be delighted to learn that this county in south west England has a dining scene to die for.
 It’s certainly worth loosening your belt notch to indulge in the glorious food (and wine) on offer.

 Devon offers three restaurants with Michelin stars, namely the Masons Arms near Exmoor, Gidleigh Park by the River Teign, and Michael Caines’ Lympstone Manor.
-In addition, there’s a number of utterly delectable eateries recommended by the Michelin Guide, located in North, East and South Devon as well as in the Dartmoor region.
+In addition, there are a number of utterly delectable eateries recommended by the Michelin Guide, located in North, East and South Devon as well as in the Dartmoor region.

 Whether you prefer rich game, the freshest seafood or are seeking out a vegan feast, Devon’s range of splendid gastro pubs and restaurants offer the warmest of welcomes and breathtaking views.
 And, of course, the chance to feast on the finest local produce, all prepared by some of the country’s leading chefs.